-- Explore opportunities to provide trail connections between the Rock Creek Regional Park trail system to the Sector Plan area. - Create a trail connection that links Redland Local Park with Mill Creek Towne Local Park, via the county-owned, unbuilt Mid County Highway right-of-way. - Support the unbuilt trails recommended in the 2006 Sector Plan.
+- Explore opportunities to provide trail connections between the Rock Creek Regional Park trail system and the Sector Plan area and, where possible, explore opportunities to connect trails in the Sector Plan area with trails in the Cities of Rockville and Gaithersburg and the Town of Washington Grove. - Create a trail connection that links Redland Local Park with Mill Creek Towne Local Park, via the county-owned, unbuilt Mid County Highway right-of-way. - Support the unbuilt trails recommended in the 2006 Sector Plan.